In the guide

 Meat products sold loose must be accompanied by a label with the name of the product, meat content, details of any allergens, irradiated ingredients and added water in excess of 5%, as for fresh meat.
 Additionally, many meat products - such as sausages, burgers, pasties and pies - are subject to compositional requirements.
 Detailed information on this can be found in 'Composition of meat products'.

-There are three methods currently used to work out meat content from a cut of meat.
-These are 'visual lean', 'CLITRAVI analysis' and 'nitrogen testing' (for single species only).
-A butchers' calculator is available from the Food Standards Agency.
+There are different methods currently used to work out meat content from a cut of meat:

 Meat products only need to be labelled with their country of origin if it would be misleading not to do so.